Asadullah-Dal17/Asadullah-Dal17/README.md

 ## About Me
 Hi, I'm Asadullah! 👨‍👩‍👦 A proud father of Umar Bin Asadullah, a loving husband, a passionate developer 👨‍💻, a dedicated teacher 👨‍🏫, and a content creator on [YouTube](https://www.youtube.com/@asadullah-dal) <img alt="AiPhile Youtube" src="https://user-images.githubusercontent.com/66181793/131223988-882d53a0-4882-468f-9bd7-46b46466baae.png" width="25">.

-I specialize in **computer vision development** and love sharing my knowledge through YouTube videos, blog posts, and freelance services.
+I specialise in **computer vision development** and love sharing my knowledge through YouTube videos, blog posts, and freelance services.
 My goal is to help others learn and grow in the field of computer vision.
 I'm always eager to explore new opportunities, learn new skills, and share my journey with the world.

 <p align="left">
   <img src="https://komarev.com/ghpvc/?username=Asadullah-Dal17&label=Profile%20views&color=0e75b6&style=flat" alt="Asadullah" />